nickgillian/grt/README.md

 ## Forum

-Note, at the momemnt the forum server is currently broken, we are working to resolve this.
-In the meantime, use github issues and pullrequests.
+Note, at the moment the forum server is currently broken, we are working to resolve this.
+In the meantime, use GitHub issues and pull requests.

 You can find the link for the old forum at: [http://www.nickgillian.com/forum/](http://www.nickgillian.com/forum/)